-FlashTools 16W for Windows is a utility program that allows download of user code in Intel \.hex or \.h86 file format from a host-PC to a PHYTEC SBC via an RS-232 connection.
+FlashTools 3 for Windows is a utility program that allows download of user code in Intel .hex or .h86 file format from a host-PC to a PHYTEC SBC via an RS-232 connection.

-Proper connection of a PHYTEC SBC to a host-PC enables the software portion of FlashTools 16W to recognize and communicate to the Bootstrap loader on the phyCORE-167.
+Proper connection of a PHYTEC SBC to a host-PC enables the software portion of FlashTools 3 to recognize and communicate to the Bootstrap loader on the phyCORE-XC167.

-• You can start FlashTools 16W by selecting it from the Programs menu using the Windows Start button.
+• You can start FlashTools 3 by selecting it from the Programs menu using the Windows Start button.

-It is recommended that you drag the FlashTools 16W icon onto the desktop of your PC.
-This enables easy start of FlashTools 16W by double-clicking on the icon.
+It is recommended that you drag the FlashTools 3 icon onto the desktop of your PC.
+This enables easy start of FlashTools 3 by double-clicking on the icon.

-2.4 Downloading Example Code with FlashTools 16W
+2.4 Downloading Example Code with FlashTools 3

-Start FlashTools 16W by double-clicking on the FlashTools 16W icon or by selecting FlashTools 16W from within the Programs/PHYTEC program group.
+- Start FlashTools 3 for Windows by double-clicking on the FlashTools icon or by selecting FlashTools 3 from within the Programs/Phytec program group. - The FlashTools 3 registration window will now appear.
+Please contact PHYTEC to obtain your registration key.